munificent/craftinginterpreters/book/resolving-and-binding.md

 What happens when the initializer for a local variable refers to a variable with the same name as the variable being declared?
 We have a few options:

-1.  **Run the initializer, then put the new variable in scope.** That means here the new local `a` would be initialized with "outer", the value of the *global* one.
-In other words, the previous declaration desugars to:
+1.  **Run the initializer, then put the new variable in scope.** Here, the new local `a` would be initialized with "outer", the value of the *global* one.
+    In other words, the previous declaration would desugar to:

     ```lox
     var temp = a; // Run the initializer.